ghraciella/ghraciella/README.md

 ## Short Bio:

-I am data practitioner 👩🏾‍💻 ; a data enthusiast and chaos engineer with interest in the areas of; data science, machine learning, data analysis, data engineering, business intelligence, analytical engineering and software development.
+I am data practitioner 👩🏾‍💻 ; a data enthusiast and chaos engineer.

+I have diverse interests such as data science, machine learning, data analysis, data engineering, business intelligence, analytical engineering and software development.

 I am constantly motivated by every new experience I learn through data and always ready to effectively use data driven methods to create solutions to business requirements.